frappe/bench/README.md

  - [Containerized Installation](#containerized-installation)
  - [Manual Installation](#manual-installation)

-We recommend using either the Docker Installation to setup a Production Environment.
+We recommend using Docker Installation to setup a Production Environment.
 For Development, you may choose either of the two methods to setup an instance.

 Otherwise, if you are looking to evaluate Frappe apps without hassle of hosting, you can try them [on frappecloud.com](https://frappecloud.com/).